markjprice/cs9dotnet5/errata.md

 ```
 When I wrote the solution code, I neglected to add the `?` to make the `decimal` property nullable, so later I did not need to use `.Value`.

+## Page 566 - Using other project templates

+In Step 1, the switch for the `dotnet new` command should be `--list` instead of `--help`.

 ## Appendix A - Chapter 3 - Question 10

 10. What interface must an object implement to be enumerated over by using the `foreach` statement?